Multipartite Entanglement Distribution in Quantum Networks using Subgraph Complementations: Graph State Generation in the Presence of Noise

 where the Pauli operator $P_{i} \in \{X,Y,Z,I\}$ acts on the state $\rho_i$ and $P_{i}$ is selected according to probabilities described above.
 We can also express $P_{i}\bk{G}$ as

-for some bitstring $b=b_1b_2...b_n$, where $Z$ is applied on the $i$'th qubit iff $b_i=1$, since the action of any Pauli operator on $q_i$ can be mapped to $Z$ gates acting on some set of qubits in the graph state \cite{griffiths1979graph}.
+for some bitstring $b=b_1b_2...b_n$, where $Z$ is applied on the $i$'th qubit iff $b_i=1$, since the action of any Pauli operator $P_i$ on $q_i$ can be mapped to $Z$ gates acting on some set of qubits in the graph state \cite{griffiths1979graph}, which can include $q_i$ and its neighboring qubits.
+In particular, single qubit $X,Y,Z$ errors commute through $CZ$ gates in $\ket{G}$, after which the $X,Y$ errors can be converted into $I,Z$ errors respectively (since $X\ket{+}=\ket{+}$).
 Thus, we can now express all noise acting on $\bk{G}$ as a single bitstring of $Z$ operators acting on $\bk{G}$ since $Z$ gates commute.
 This makes the noise easier to characterize and store in a list data structure.
 We estimate the fidelity by running this simulation several times (between 5000 and 10000 times) and finding the fraction of states where $b$ is the all zero bitstring.
 Note that the probability that $b$ is the all zero bitstring corresponds to the fidelity of the total mixed state.
 This is because the set of all possible states of the form $Z^b\bk{G}$ corresponding to $2^n$ possible linearly independent $Z$-bitstrings are all orthogonal to each other.

 The red line in each simulation graph indicates an arbitrarily chosen fidelity of 0.75, which serves as a reference line or a visual aid to compare fidelities between different graphs.